St George's Walk: History

+The CROWD initiative launched with a free live music event on St. George's Walk featuring the Hackney Colliery Band and street food stalls and in 2017 The Correspondents headlined another CROWD event, providing live music, DJs, and bars.
+Production was supplied by The Frantic Group Ltd, another Croydon business.

 In April 2018, several units were converted to 1980s-style shops for filming of series five of Black Mirror.

 In November 2018, work began on the redevelopment, with offices and shops on the south side of the complex due to be demolished to make way for a new public square to be known as Queen's Square.
 Work was also underway on the conversion of St George's House into residential flats.

 Transport links

 St George's Walk has various transport links nearby.
 George Street is the closest Tramlink stop.
 From there services run to Wimbledon station with connections to the London Underground, or to Beckenham Junction station and Elmers End station (via West Croydon) with train connections to Sutton and to Central London as well as London Overground services.
 There are also tram services from East Croydon to New Addington, Elmers End and Beckenham.
 There is a bus station at West Croydon with buses on the northbound corridor and the rest of the borough and multiple bus routes serve both Park Street and Katharine Street.
 East Croydon station, the main Network Rail station in the borough, is close by and offers mainline services from Southern and Thameslink.
 These train operating companies provide fast services to Brighton and the South Coast and to London.